Young couple smiles as they sit by their sofa looking at a computer screen

 Before you apply for an additional credit card, you should consider a few factors that might influence your decision.

 • Your credit score.
-Your credit score influences the credit cards you may qualify for.
-If you’ve worked to build your credit history, you may want to consider an additional card that meets your needs.
+Your credit score influences the credit cards you may qualify for, as well as your credit limit and interest rate.
+If you’ve worked to build an excellent credit history, you may want to consider an additional card that meets your needs.
 However, if your score isn’t where you’d like it to be, you may not be in the best position to manage multiple credit cards.

 • Existing credit card debt.
 You shouldn’t take on more credit card debt than you can manage.
 If you’re struggling to cover an existing balance, you may not want to take on another card until you’ve repaid your debts.